What is Generalised Anxiety Disorder (GAD)?

 Everyone feels anxious at times.
 Anxiety can be an incredibly adaptive emotion that keeps us safe from danger.
 But when anxiety becomes problematic or even debilitating, it’s time to seek anxiety treatment.
-With our help, it may be possible to make a difference in how you feel and, more importantly, address the cause of your anxiety, which may be an unconscious conflict.
+With the help of our psychologists & therapists, it may be possible to make a difference in how you feel and, more importantly, address the cause of your anxiety, which may be an unconscious conflict.

 Generalised Anxiety Disorder (GAD) is a common anxiety disorder that involves unrelenting and excessive concern and worry that impairs everyday activity and function.
 Individuals experiencing GAD frequently report their thoughts being preoccupied with fear or concerns about job performance and responsibilities, relationships, health or even more minor matters such as errands and appointments.
 In addition to these thinking processes, GAD can produce body-based symptoms such as muscle tension, disturbed sleep, feelings of restlessness, tiredness and poor concentration.
 While intermittent periods of anxiety are not uncommon, it may be worthwhile to seek professional assistance and evaluation if the anxiety lasts for more than a few months.
 GAD can interfere with our ability to enjoy life, be present in our relationships, and be efficient in our work and daily life activities.